fmi-basel/LSTree/example/README.md

 ### 1) Processing the example data

-As long as the data has been cropped and lineage tree created/curated and exported via MaMuT .xml ( which is the case for the example datasets ), the entire LSTree workflow can be activated via
+As long as the data has been cropped and lineage tree created/curated and exported via MaMuT .xml ( which is the case for the example datasets ), the entire LSTree workflow can be activated via the command below (this takes around 10 minutes with the hardware configuration we used):

 ```bash
 LUIGI_CONFIG_PATH=./config.cfg luigi --local-scheduler --module lstree ViewerTask